Type: fresh soft

-Fromage Frais is a soft, unaged, creamy fresh cheese made out of whole or skimmed milk and cream.
-A French specialty, traditionally this cheese is made with unpasteurised cream.
-Many a times, the term Fromage Frais is used interchangeably with Fromage Blanc but according to French legislation - "The denomination fromage frais is reserved for unripened cheese that underwent a mostly lactic fermentation.
+Fromage Frais is a soft, fresh, creamy fresh cheese made out of whole or skimmed milk and cream.
+A French speciality, traditionally, this cheese is made with cream.
+Many times, the term Fromage Frais is used interchangeably with Fromage Blanc, but according to the French legislation - "The denomination fromage frais is reserved for unripened cheese that underwent a mostly lactic fermentation.
 Fermented white cheese marketed under the terms fresh or fresh cheese must contain live flora at the time of sale to the consumer."
-In simple language, Fromage Frais must contain live cultures when sold, whereas with fromage blanc fermentation has been stopped.
+In simple language, Fromage Frais must contain live cultures when sold.

-The cheese in its original form is very bland to taste but also extremely low in fat.
-Savory spices, sweet berries and cream are added to improve the flavour which also increases the fat content, sometimes as much as eight percent.
+The cheese in its original form is very bland to taste and extremely low in fat.
+Savoury spices, sweet berries and cream are added to improve the flavour, which also increases the fat content, sometimes as much as 8%.

-The cheese is used as a savory appetizer or a rich creamy dessert by combining it with herbs, fruits and spices.
-Fromage Frais with a loose consistency, ranging between heavy cream and sour cream is often employed to thicken and richen sauces.
+The cheese is used as a savoury appetizer or a creamy dessert by combining it with herbs, fruits and spices.
+Fromage Frais with a loose consistency, ranging between heavy and sour cream, is often used to thicken and richen sauces.
 It is a traditional accompaniment to caviar since the milky goodness of the cheese reduces the saltiness of the eggs.